Birth name: Eunice Kathleen Waymon

 Years Active: 1954 — 2003

 Nina Simone was a pianist, songwriter, bandleader, vocalist and social activist.
-Her visionary approach to song and the artist’s capacity to create social change shaped a remarkable recording and performing career that spanned nearly a half century and made her an international star.
+Her unique approach to song and the artist’s capacity to create social change shaped a remarkable recording and performing career that spanned nearly a half century and made her an international star.
 Simone left a unique mark in multiple musical genres including Jazz, Blues, R&B and Pop.
 She summed up her artistic point of view with the statement “an artist’s duty is to reflect the times.”

 Nina Simone was born Eunice Kathleen Waymon in 1933.
 The sixth of eight children born to a Methodist minister mother and a father who worked as a handyman, she was raised in Tryon, North Carolina near the South Carolina border.
 She began to play the piano by ear at the age of three, and as a child accompanied the congregation in the church where her mother served as a Methodist minister.
 She took piano lessons with Muriel Mazzanovich, an English woman who lived in her hometown.
 Eunice Waymon gave her first recital at Saint Luke Christian Methodist Episcopal Church at the age of 10.
-After graduating as valedictorian of her high school class, Eunice continued studying the piano at the Julliard School.
-She was able to attend Julliard because her community raised the funds to pay her tuition and fees.
+After graduating as valedictorian of her high school class, Eunice continued studying the piano at the Juilliard School.
+She was able to attend Juilliard because her community raised the funds to pay her tuition and fees.

 Eunice taught music to support herself.
 In 1954, in an effort to supplement her income, she auditioned to sing at the Midtown Bar & Grill in Atlantic City, New Jersey.
 Eunice booked the job and generated a buzz as she sang, played standards and cultivated an audience with her unique arrangements of popular songs.
 Waymon’s rich voice and unusual facility at the keyboard led to more performances.